paaterrious/paaterrious/README.md

 - 👀 I’m interested in C and Computer Science Fundamentals
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on CS50 Problem Sets
-- 📫 You can reach me via mial at justiceforson8099@gmail.com
+- 📫 You can reach me via mail at justiceforson8099@gmail.com

 <!---
 paaterrious/paaterrious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.